When Is the Exact Time to Harvest Cannabis Plants?

 1. Your plants are not harvest-ready if the pistils are white and sticking up.
 It is the same if the trichomes are clear.
 Harvesting now will result in a low yield and decreased potency.

-3. When 50-70% of pistils have darkened, and the trichomes are changing color, you are close to peak THC content.
+3. When 50-70% of the pistils have darkened and the trichomes are changing color, you are close to peak THC content.

 5. There are a few sativa strains with trichomes that don’t change color.
 If this happens, wait a little while.
 If they still don’t change color, you should harvest before the quality of the bud declines.